 - Cycling in Redbridge - information on training, maintenance classes, cycle security, ride groups

 The main entrance to the hospital is open between 5.30am and 9pm and you can exit via the main entrance until 10pm.

 After that time you can use the Emergency Department entrance.
 There are also dedicated entrances to Maternity, Renal and the Haematology and Oncology Centre.

 Parking at Queen's Hospital

-Patient and visitor parking can be found on the ground and first floor and designated area on the second floor of the multi-storey car park.
+Patients and visitors can park on the ground and first floor, and designated area of the second floor of the multi-storey car park.

 Blue badge holders

 If you’re a blue badge holder, you can park for free in the dedicated car park at the front of the hospital.
 You must pay to park elsewhere.

 Other parking areas at or near Queen's Hospital

 We have a dedicated parking area for those undergoing cancer treatments.